Projects during your studies

 Everything else with respect to scope, extent and time frame is then arranged together with your supervisor.

-In any case you should consider your thesis on time in order not to get in trouble (e.g. with the begin of a consecutive master degree course).
+In general, it is advisable to think about your thesis at an early state in order to avoid conflicts (e.g. with the begin of a consecutive master degree course).

 No need to stick to consultation hours